 At 1000 UTC, the lowest LCL along the front was between 600 and 1000 m (Fig. 14a).
-By 1400 UTC, the LCL had dropped along a similar crescent-shaped spatial distribution of low LCL (200-600 m) in the south with patches less than 200 m, and significantly higher LCL (greater than 2200 m) behind the front and to the north along the front (Fig. 14b).
-These results are consistent with conditions for tornadoes in the U.K. Specifically, Mulder and Schultz (2015) found that low LCL height was a statistically significant factor in predicting tornado formation in the U.K., with outbreaks having a mean LCL of about 700 m, as opposed to a null set of convective storms with lightning or hail which had an LCL of 900 m.
+By 1400 UTC, the LCL had dropped along a similar crescent-shaped spatial distribution of low LCL (200-600 m) in the south with patches less than 200m, and significantly higher LCL (greater than 2200 m) behind the front and to the north along the front (Fig. 14b).
+These results are consistent with conditions for tornadoes in the United Kingdom.
+Specifically, Mulder and Schultz (2015) found that low LCL height was a statistically significant factor in predicting tornado formation in the United Kingdom, with outbreaks having a mean LCL of about 700 m, as opposed to a null set of convective storms with lightning or hail that had an LCL of 900 m.
 Therefore, we would expect tornadic storms to be found along the line toward the south where the LCL is lower and the CAPE is higher.

-The vertical shear of the horizontal wind over the surface to 1 km layer (i.e., 0-1-km wind shear) displayed a sharp change in magnitude across the front (Fig. 15).
-Just ahead of the front in the swath where the tornadoes formed, the shear was 10-20 m s-1, with values over 30 m s-1 in the prefrontal rainband (Fig. 15b).
-Behind the front, the shear was only around $5-10 \text{ m s}^{-1}$.
+The vertical shear of the horizontal wind over the surface-1-km layer (i.e., 0-1-km wind shear) displayed a sharp change in magnitude across the front (Fig. 15).
+Just ahead of the front in the swath where the tornadoes formed, the shear was $10-20 \text{ m s}^{-1}$, with values over 30 m s^{-1} in the prefrontal rainband (Fig. 15b).
+Behind the front, the shear was only around 5-10 m s-1.
 Storm-relative helicity over 0-1 km also showed rather large values ahead of the front (Fig. 16).
-In the immediate vicinity of the front in the prefrontal environment, 0-1-km storm-relative helicity ranged from zero to several hundred m2 s-2 (Fig. 16).
+In the immediate vicinity of the front in the prefrontal environment, 0-1-km storm-relative helicity ranged from zero to several hundred meters squared per second squared (Fig. 16).

-Thus, despite the cold front extending across nearly the entirety of the U.K. (Figs. 5b,c), the narrow swath of tornado reports occurred in what was apparently a sweet spot for the conditions favoring deep moist convection and tornadogenesis along squall lines.
+Thus, despite the cold front extending across nearly the entirety of the United Kingdom (Figs. 5b,c), the narrow swath of tornado reports occurred in what was apparently a sweet spot for the conditions favoring deep moist convection and tornadogenesis along squall lines.
 Specifically, the swath of tornado reports in this case was limited on the poleward side by the rapidly increasing LCL heights and decreasing CAPE and limited on the equatorward side by the rapidly decreasing absolute vorticity along the cold front, in a prefrontal environment with adequate low-level wind shear and storm-relative helicity all along the front.
-Although forecasting tornadoes along linear convective systems remains a challenging forecast problem, this sweet spot may provide insight into providing more specificity for nowcasting tornado development along future linear convective systems in the U.K. or elsewhere.
+Although forecasting tornadoes along linear convective systems remains a challenging forecasting problem, this sweet spot may provide insight into providing more specificity for nowcasting tornado development along future linear convective systems in the United Kingdom or elsewhere.